On the problem by Erd\"os-de Bruijn-Kingman on regularity of reciprocals for exponential series: Main results

 \end{proof}

 Similarly, Corollary \ref{corbeta11} and Proposition \ref {G0} imply the following statement.

 \begin{thm} Let $(\epsilon_k)_{k=1}^{\infty}$ be a positive sequence such that

-If $\tilde w=(k\epsilon_k)_{k=1}^{\infty}$ and $f\in \mathcal{A}^{+}(\tilde w),$ then for each $\epsilon>0$ there exists an aperiodic function $F\in \mathcal{A}^+({\tilde w})$ such that
+If $\tilde w=(k\epsilon_k)_{k=1}^{\infty}$ and $f\in \mathcal{A}^{+}(\tilde w),$ then for each $\epsilon>0$ there exists an aperiodic function $g\in \mathcal{A}^+({\tilde w})$ such that

-for some sequence $(\theta_m)_{m=1}^{\infty}$ decreasing to zero. \end{thm} Now we present another approach to Theorem \ref{G} avoiding the category arguments.
-Although the approach leads to a slightly weaker statement, it seems to be a bit more transparent.
+for some sequence $(\theta_m)_{m=1}^{\infty}$ decreasing to zero. \end{thm} Now we present another approach to Theorem \ref{G} avoiding category arguments.
+Although the approach leads to a slightly weaker statement, it seems more transparent.

 \begin{thm} Let $\nu\in [0,1)$ be fixed, and let $\varphi$ satisfy (\ref{phicond}).
-If $f \in \mathcal A^+(\nu)$ then for all $\epsilon>0$ and $\delta>0$ there exist an aperiodic function $F\in \mathcal{A}^+(\nu)$ and a sequence $(\theta_m)_{m=1}^{\infty} \subset (0,1]$ decreasing to zero such that $ \| f-F\|_{{\mathcal A}(\nu)}\le \epsilon $ and
+If $f \in \mathcal A^+(\nu),$ then for all $\epsilon>0$ and $\delta>0$ there exist an aperiodic function $g\in \mathcal{A}^+(\nu)$ and a sequence $(\theta_m)_{m=1}^{\infty} \subset (0,1]$ decreasing to zero such that $ \| f-g\|_{{\mathcal A}(\nu)}\le \epsilon $ and

 \end{thm}

 \begin{proof} Let $\epsilon>0$ and $\delta>0$ be fixed.
 Without loss of generality we may assume that $f=P_0$ is an aperiodic polynomial and that $\epsilon\in (0,1)$ is so small that the ball